A family holiday to Madeira is a wonderful way to experience a destination that is a little more rugged than your usual island getaway.

 To get to this beach you have to take a small, but very steep, cable car ride, which is very inexpensive.

-The beach is rocky so take rock shoes, but the water is gorgeous, the cliffs are remarkable and there is a lovely restaurant there.
+The beach is rocky so take rock shoes, but the water is gorgeous, the cliffs are stunning and there is a lovely restaurant there too.
 We thought this was certainly one of the best things to do in Madeira with kids (or without them too).